Status: Bill 52 received royal assent on June 17, 2021

 - Select Special Democratic Accountability Committee Final Report: Citizen’s Initiative and Recall (PDF, 572 KB)

-If passed, Bill 52, the Recall Act will come into force upon proclamation.
+Bill 52, the Recall Act will come into force upon proclamation.

 - Holding elected officials accountable in Alberta (March 15, 2021)